 Standing out from the crowd Paintworks is a fantastic modern venue with tall windows, high ceilings, factory beams and exposed brickwork.
 It creates a unique industrial vibe which cannot be found anywhere else in Bristol.
 Originally dating back to 1850 it was a paint and varnish factory owned by paintmakers Colthurst and Harding but fell into disrepair as the company moved location, when in 2004 the local authority were given a grant to refurbish the whole site.
 This space is contemporary but with a touch of history, which is perfect for an alternative wedding or simply as a blank canvas to create any kind of wedding you wish for.
 It can hold between 80-200 wedding guests and has a unique and stylish courtyard at the side of the building.
 Bristol really does have it all in terms of venue choices from the grand and historic out in the beautiful countryside that surrounds the city to more stylish modern or classic city centre locations.

-I am guessing you have landed on this page because you are getting married in Bristol and you are looking for a Bristol wedding photographer.
-I am a well established Somerset wedding photographer and I have been photographing weddings throughout the South West of England and the UK for the over the last ten years.
-You will put so much time into organising your wedding, you will need a photographer that works just as hard to capture all the moments that matter.
-As you can see from my portfolio I observe what is happening and document it using natural light where possible to create beautiful, emotive photographs.
+You will put so much time into organising your wedding, you need a Bristol wedding photographer that will work just as hard to capture all the moments that matter.
+As you can see from my portfolio I observe what is happening and document it using natural light where possible to create beautiful,emotive photographs.
 We can arrange a time for portraits in the evening but apart from that I just capture the wedding exactly how it happens.
 It does not matter how big or small your wedding will be or where it is, I would just love to be there.
-If you like my style and you feel a connection with my work then please get in contact using the form below.
+If you like my style and you feel a connection with my work then please get in contact using the online form below.